groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 List names now require at least one letter (pure numbers are reserved by the system for identifying lists and groups in a numeric-only way).
-So, for example, if you had a list previously named "2021", it has been changed to "2021list).
+For example, if you had a list previously named "2021", it has been changed to "2021list).

 <span id="v20-upgrade-FAQ-basics-mem-unusedalts"></span>